-CSL 5591.
+CSL 5591, 5592.
 Practicum Experience(s) Practicum placements may be on or off-campus.
 Students will create and present a practicum portfolio in the final session of the program.
 The practicum offers students the opportunity to apply classroom knowledge in an actual work environment, under the guidance of an athletic administrator, coach, or other sport professional.
 Each hour of academic credit requires a minimum of 42 clock hours (a minimum of 210 hours total) of on-the-job training performed under the framework of a contract, mutually agreed upon by the student, the faculty supervisor, and appropriate agency personnel.
-Credit hours: 1-6.
+Credit hours: 1, 2 (6 credit hours total).
 Pass/Fail only.